Security Mentor CSO on the latest trends in cybersecurity

 Dan Lohrmann

 Thank you Sajid for the very kind invitation to be interviewed for your MicroAgility blog.
 I love my job at Security Mentor and at the same time wear many hats.
+My role starts with my passion for cyber awareness for everyone in society, since technology has become an ongoing imperative touching every area of our lives.

+Security Mentor truly excels at providing training for everyone from small governments to global private sector enterprises in many forms.
 We offer engaging, computer based end user security awareness training that changes your business culture for the better, using a mix of interactive content and gamification or game-based learning that is “sticky” and memorable and works.

+We pioneered a model called brief, frequent and focused security awareness training, which changes the paradigm away from the traditional once a year 1-2 hour “death by PowerPoint” presentations to ten minute lessons offered monthly on a single topic.
 I am the primary evangelist for our company – typically speaking at about twenty public events a year around the US and world on a variety of technology and security topics from cloud computing to mobile computing to the Internet of Things (IoT) developments

 I also lead security awareness consulting efforts within governments and private sector companies to bring together different training channels for the best results in each situation.
 I meet with executives and security staff to enable the best possible mix of live and online training.
+In my thought-leadership role, I work with our development teams to build up-to-date cyber training content for new and existing online materials.

 I also blog and write articles for a range of media providers from Government Technology Magazine to CSO Magazine to mainstream media outlets like the Wall Street Journal (WSJ).
+Finally, I manage our public sector business development efforts, coordinating actions with CIOs and CISOs all over the US in federal, state and local governments.

 This role enables me to be active in boards for Michigan InfraGard, university cybersecurity advisory boards, NASCIO’s Corporate Leadership Council and several other groups.